 But then I had an unusual thought - THIS IS ALL IN MY HEAD.
 M

 At this point, I'm over 9 hours in to quitting "cold turkey."

 I think I am doing pretty good.
 Yesterday, after the first 3 hours, I was dumpster-diving for those last two pouches I had thrown away.
 Then I re-committed, but 7 hours later I was at the c-store for a new can.

 Today, despite some difficult circumstances, I am staying committed.
 It's been helping to think that, the longer I go, the easier it will be.
-The worst is already behind me, and I never have to live through that again as long as I stay committed.
+The worst is already behind me, and I never have to live through that again

 How am I going to do this thing?----Quitting is for quitters i used to say.